studersi/test-4/tutorial-8/README.md

 Outgoing average:   0.0000    Median   0.0000    Standard deviation   0.0000
 ```

 So we have 10,000 requests and about half of them pass without raising any alarm.
 Over 3,000 requests come in with an anomaly score of 10 and of the remaining requests form two distinct anomaly score clusters around 79 and 98.
 Then there is a very long tail with the highest group of requests scoring 231.
-That's like 40 critical alerts on a single request (a critical alert gives 5 points, 40 critical alerts will thus score 200).
+That's more than 40 critical alerts on a single request (a critical alert gives 5 points, 40 critical alerts will thus score 200).
 Wow.

-Let us visualize this:
+Let's visualize this:

 FIXME

-I have used a logarithmic scale on the Y axis to emphasise the number of requests making up the long tail.
-So on the left you have most of the requests, but on the right, you have the few requests with a lot of alerts.
+I have used a logarithmic scale on the Y axis to emphasize the number of requests making up the long tail.
+So on the left, you have most of the requests, but on the right, you have the few requests with a lot of alerts.
 All together, these requests scored a ton of false positives that we need to address.
 But where to start?
-We start with the request returning the highest anomaly score.
-We start on the right of the graph!
+We start with the request returning the highest anomaly score, we start on the right side of the graph!
 This makes sense because we are in blocking mode and we would like to reduce the threshold.
-The group of requests standing in our way are the six requests with a score of 231 and the single request at 189.
+The group of requests standing in our way are the six requests with a score of 231 and the single request with a score of 189.
 Let's write exclusion rules to suppress the alarms leading to these scores.

 ###Step 3: The first batch of rule exclusions

-In order to find out what rules stand behind the anomaly scores 231 and 189 we need to link the access log to the error log.
+In order to find out what rules stand behind the anomaly scores 231 and 189, we need to link the access log to the error log.
 The unique request ID is this link:

 ```bash
 $> egrep " (231|189) [0-9-]+$" tutorial-8-example-access.log | alreqid | tee ids